arp242/arp242.net/_posts/2017-07-14-browsers-conflict-interest.markdown

 I haven’t used Windows – or any Microsoft product – in years, but it looks like it’s still the [same old crap](https://www.cnet.com/news/facts-behind-microsofts-anti-linux-campaign/).
-Oh, and just booting Windows also blew away my `grub` bootloader by the way.
-My ten-minute stint with Microsoft Windows is over.
 All of this makes paying the Microsoft tax on my ThinkPad even more sour :-(

 ---

-One reason Microsoft can get away with their Internet Explorer shenanigans is because a lot changed in the last ten years, and Microsoft is no longer as dominant as it once was: Internet Explorer market share is small, and macOS – and to a lesser extent Linux – offers competition to Windows.
+One reason Microsoft can now get away with their Internet Explorer shenanigans is because a lot changed in the last ten years, and Microsoft is no longer as dominant as it once was: Internet Explorer market share is small, and macOS – and to a lesser extent Linux – offers competition to Windows.